Skip to main content

 Register Today

 Substance misuse is a serious issue that causes problems for individuals, families, and communities nationwide.
 The toll can be seen in hospitals and emergency departments, and is linked not only to physical and mental health problems but also to family stress, domestic violence, child abuse and neglect, and crime.
 The Department of Social Work offers a 12-credit hour Addiction Studies Certificate (ASCP) for students who are enrolled in the Master of Social Work, Master of Clinical Mental Health Counseling, and Master of Clinical Psychology programs.
 Additionally, the certificate is open to practitioners seeking licensure as a Licensed Clinical Addictions Specialist (LCAS-A) and Master level Certified Alcohol and Drug Counselors (CADC) or for individuals seeking CEU's for their LCAS.
 The program meets 180-hours of substance misuse educational requirements as identified by the NC Addictions Specialist Professional Practice Board.
 It is designed to enhance the knowledge and skills of individuals working in the field of addictive disorder practice and increase the number of qualified addictions specialists in Western North Carolina.
-A stipend of up to $10,000 may be available to eligible MSW or MCMHC students

 For additional information about North Carolina Addictions Specialist Licensure and Certificate Requirements: